-nʕaǎwlqaxwiya (Vaseux Creek)
+nʕax̣wlqaxwiya (Vaseux Creek)

-The nSaxwlqaxwiya (Vaseux Creek) drainage area from the mouth is approximately 296 km2.
-There are 26 current water extraction licenses within watershed; however, the actual volume extracted is unknown.
-A permanent 5-antenna PIT Array (OKV) was installed in nSaxwlqaxwiya (Vaseux Creek) in 2018, less than 1 km from the mouth.
+The nsaxwlqaxwiya (Vaseux Creek) drainage area from the mouth is approximately 296 km2.
+There are 26 current water extraction licenses within the watershed; however, the actual volume extracted is unknown.
+A permanent 5-antenna PIT Array (OKV) was installed in nsaxwlqaxwiya (Vaseux Creek) in 2018, less than 1 km from the mouth.
 This array sustained damage in 2018 but remained partially operable throughout spring and summer until the Creek ran dry.
 The damage was repaired in December 2018.
-The system was functional from April 2019 until the end of the year.
+The system has been functional since April 2019.